delbetu/task_logger/README.md

 This was build using TDD.
 First thinking of how UI would interact with user and then deciding what functions the Interactor object should provide.
 Then start proggramming the outer TDD loop over the interactor stubbing out IO-objects.
-After that the interface for the IO-object was revealed so the inner TDD loop starts.
+After that, the interface for the IO-object is revealed so the inner TDD loop over the IO-object starts.

 ## Feel free to comment